 What is rubella?

-Rubella, also called German measles, is a disease spread by the coughs and sneezes of infected people.
-Symptoms include rash and fever for 2 to 3 days.
-Some people do not feel sick.
-If a pregnant woman gets rubella virus, her baby could have birth defects such as deafness, cataracts, heart defects, mental disabilities, and organ damage.
+Rubella infection in a pregnant woman is dangerous.
+If a pregnant woman gets rubella, her baby could have birth defects such as deafness, cataracts, heart defects, mental disabilities, and organ damage.

 Who is at risk?